j-d-b/ma-1a-travel-times/README.md

 # MA-1A S to Gov Center Travel Times
-The script will output the travel time in minutes using the [Google Maps Directions API](https://developers.google.com/maps/documentation/directions/start) from MA-1A S just north of Curtis Street to Government Center, for two routes:
+The script will output the travel time in minutes using the [Google Maps Directions API](https://developers.google.com/maps/documentation/directions/start) from MA-1A S between Boardman Street and Winthrop Ave to Government Center, for two routes:

 **Route A.** MA-1A S via the Sumner Tunnel